Swift Networks Knowledge Base

 - Call Swift Networks to log a fault.

 Generally, whenever you receive a modem from us, it will be preconfigured and just needs to be plugged in.
 Your modem settings may be different depending on your village.
-Please Contact us for information on which of the specific guides below are relevant to your setup.
+Please Contact us on 1300 650 679 if you need assistance.